-The good news is that the strong cup doesn’t mean sacrificing the flavor.
-The coffee beans are sourced from high-altitude and volcanic soils and perfectly roasted to create a rich, gourmet coffee that is surprisingly smooth and bitter-free.
+The good news is that no flavor was sacrificed to make this strong cup.
+The coffee beans, sourced from high-altitude and volcanic soils, are perfectly roasted to produce a rich and delightful gourmet coffee that delivers a surprisingly drinkable, smooth, and bitter-free flavor.

 Shock Coffee Ground

-The last coffee from our lethal range of the “world’s strongest coffee” is Shock Coffee, supposedly the “original” strongest coffee brand that came even before Death Wish coffee and proudly served more than 350 US military bases online and fueled the troops during Iraq and Afghanistan incursions.
+Feed your coffee addiction with the next strong coffee on our list.
+Meet Shock Coffee, the supposed original strongest coffee brand that burst onto the scene even before Death Wish did and proudly served more than 350 U.S. military bases and fueled troops during Iraq and Afghanistan incursions.

 How Is It Possible?

-How is it possible that some of these companies make coffee that has caffeine content that is more than a double amount of a regular cup?
-Contrary to what you could assume, none of them add the caffeine to the beans artificially.
+How is it possible that some of these companies make coffee with a caffeine content that is more than double the amount in a regular cup?
+Contrary to what you could assume, none of them add caffeine to the beans artificially.

-These companies are dedicated to finding the strongest beans by sourcing and sampling the coffees from around the world.
-Most of them use Robusta beans and adjust the roasting process by strategically varying time and temperature.
+These companies are dedicated to finding the strongest beans by sourcing and sampling coffees from around the world.
+Most of them use robusta beans and adjust the roasting process by strategically varying time and temperature.
 These two factors play a significant role in the caffeine content of your cup.

 Is It Safe?

-What makes these coffees dangerous is that they don’t actually taste all that different to a regular cup of dark roast.
-This means that you don’t feel the impact that it could have until you finish your cup and there is no way of going back.
+What makes these coffees dangerous is that they don’t taste very different from a regular cup of dark roast.
+This means that you don’t feel the impact that it could have until you finish your cup, and there is no way of going back.

-While even the strongest coffee from this list is far from the deadly 10-gram mark, we don’t suggest that you try to approach it.
-The scientists found that people who drank six or more cups per day, counting one cup as containing around 75mg of caffeine, had a modest increase in cardiovascular disease risk.
+While even the strongest coffee on this list is nowhere near the deadly 10-gram mark, we don’t suggest you try to approach it.
+Scientists found that people who drank six or more cups per day — counting one cup as around 75 milligrams of caffeine — had a modest increase in cardiovascular disease risk.

 Ready For The Jitters?